acoli-repo/AURIS/guidelines/draft/topic.md

     > (5.a) *It was a store **John** had frequented for many years.*

     > (5.b) *<ins>He</ins> was excited that he could finally buy a piano.*

+# 6.2 Topic Continuity: Centering Transitions (`Centering`)

+Centering defines coherence relations that hold between utterance *U_i* and the preceding utterance *U_i-1*, resp., their backward-looking centers *CB(U_i)* and *CB(U_i-1)*.
+Based on the identification of the backward-looking center, Centering Theory distinguishes four primary types of transitions between utterances:

+- If the current utterance has no backward-looking center, annotate `NO-CB`
+- If the backward-looking center of the preceding utterance is the same as the backward-looking center of the current utterance
+    - If the backward-looking center is the subject of the main clause of *U_i*, then annotate `CONTINUE`
+    - It the backward-looking center is not the subject of the main clause of *U_i*, then annotate `RETAIN`
+- If the backward-looking center of the preceding utterance is not the same as the backward-looking center of the current utterance
+    - Annotate `SHIFT`

+Centering Theory then predicts that `CONTINUE` relations are more coherence than `RETAIN` than `SHIFT`.

+Our texts are most written language, and sometimes the flow of utterances is interrupted by comments (e.g., "(Laughter.)", written as a sentence in a transcript) or metadata (e.g., headlines).
+Therefore, in cases in which the preceding utterance does not carry `CB` annotation, we consider the latest preceding utterance with a `CB`, instead.
+However, the centering transition is to be annotated in round brackets, then.

+> Note: In our framework, Centering transitions are automatically induced from `CB` annotation.
+So, this is not to be manually annotated.
+7